 View Purebred Cats – Places of Origin in a larger map

 The history of some breeds is not that clear.
-Some of the natural and very long standing breeds are clearer such as the Siamese cat or Turkish Van.
+Some of the natural and very long-standing breeds are clearer such as the Siamese cat or Turkish Van.
 The names of these cat breeds tell what we need to know, almost.
 However, with the natural breeds we can usually only locate the country of origin.
-When the cat breed has been created – a hybrid – it should be possible to locate the town or the exact address because the creation and development would have been carried out by a cat breeder.
+When the cat breed has been started by breeder in creating a hybrid (2 different breeds combined by mating one with the other) it should be possible to locate the town or the exact address because the creation and development would have been carried out by a cat breeder.
 The problem here is that things get a little hazy if the breeder is no longer in business and so on.
 Sometimes we know the breeder who created the breed but not the exact location or at least that seems to be the case.
 One example is the Toyger.
 I know who created the breed and her cattery but for the time being can’t find out where it is (other than the USA).
 If anyone can add information please comment.

 Other factors which can present obstacles to clarity in preparing a map on cat breeds places of origin are:

 - There are a number of cat breeds that started out as feral cats and/or random bred cats and which were refined to become show cats.
 These cats are the natural cats and they still exist in both forms (moggie and purebred).
 For example, there are still feral or random bred British Shorthair cats in Britain.
-And there are still feral Egyptian Mau cats in Egypt and moggie Turkish Angoras in Turkey, which, ironically it more pure genetically than the much better know American version.
-The history of some breeds are so long that we can only generally guess as to the origin and this naturally leads to a variety of thoughts as to how it happened.
+And there are still feral Egyptian Mau cats in Egypt and moggie Turkish Angoras in Turkey, which, ironically it is purer genetically than the much better-known American version.
+The history of some breeds is so long that we can only generally guess as to the origin and this naturally leads to a variety of thoughts as to how it happened.
 A classic is the Abyssinian cat.
 I have my theory on this cat based on the evidence.
 But all theories are probably as good as each other.

 - Gradual evolution of a cat breed can present a problem.
 An example is the Maine Coon cat.
 The precursor to this breed came over with the settlers from Europe in the early 1600s and the cat developed from that time, naturally.
 What is the place of origin?
 I decided on Maine, USA, a conventional view.
 But, in reality, the cat would have developed/evolved in other places over the long time – 400 years – since importation into North America.
 Also, importantly, as mentioned, the true DNA of this cat is European so the place of origin of the Maine Coon is many places arguably.